Jay Cimino

-Jay Cimino is an American entrepreneur from Trinidad, Colorado.
-He is best known locally for being the CEO of the Phil Long Automotive Group and for founding Mount Carmel Health, Wellness and Community Center.
-The former is the largest independently-owned car dealership in Colorado.
+Gerald Dominic "Jay" Cimino (April 20, 1936 – February 24, 2024) was an American businessman from Trinidad, Colorado.
+He was best known locally for being the CEO of the Phil Long Automotive Group and for founding Mount Carmel Health, Wellness and Community Center.
+The former is the largest independently owned car dealership in Colorado.
 The latter is a 501c(3) nonprofit organization and his passion project.
+Cimino died on February 24, 2024, at the age of 87.

 History

 Jay Cimino was born in 1936, and grew up in Trinidad.
 He followed his high school career with a brief stint in the United States Marine Corps before deciding to pursue higher education.
 Cimino began college at Trinidad State Junior College, and ended at the University of Denver.
 The October after college graduation, he was married to sweetheart Emily Roitz.
 He then dove headfirst into the automotive industry with a management position at B. F. Goodrich.
 His Bachelor's Degree in Business Administration was most famously put to use, however, when he partnered with automotive magnate Phil Long.
 Together, the entrepreneurial tag team expanded Phil Long Ford into an entire chain of successful dealerships.
 When Long died in 2001, Cimino continued to acquire and discard dealerships for the sake of the larger corporation.